overvale/Textplay/README.md

 Using Fountain's `key:value` title-page syntax, you can control how textplay interprets your screenplay.
 See `--help` for info.

+* title - default: "A Screenplay"
+* goldman_sluglines - default: on
+* screenbundle_comments - default: off
+* font - default: "Courier Prime"
+* slugline_spacing (number of 12pt lines) - default: 1
+* bold_sluglines - default: on
+* underlined_sluglines - default: off
+* wrap_paragraphs - default: off
+* header - empty by default
+* footer - empty by default

 ## Support for the Fountain Format

 ### Q. How does Textplay interpret text differently from the Fountain spec?

+* An action line that contains no lower-case letters is converted to a slugline, a "Goldman Slugline".
+This can be switched off.
 * Textplay is smart about what constitutes a transition.
 Usually, there's no need to escape transitions, but you can.
-* An action line that contains no lower-case letters is converted to a slugline.
 * In some cases Textplay does not assume that every whitespace character you type (newlines, spaces, and tabs) is intentional.
 For example, if you type one space on the line immediately below an all-caps line, Fountain assumes you'd like a Character saying “ ”.
 Textplay assumes you accidentally typed a space.
-* Textplay collapses multiple blank line between elements to a single blank line.
+* Textplay collapses multiple blank lines between elements to a single blank line.

 ### Q. What parts of the Fountain spec are not supported?